coursera-dl/coursera-dl/README.md

     certain resources.
   * File format extension filter to grab resource types you want.
   * Login credentials accepted on command-line or from `.netrc` file
-  * Tested on Linux, Mac and Windows.
+  * Core functionality tested on Linux, Mac and Windows.

 Directions